 The short version

-I’m an award-winning journalist, a certified strength and conditioning specialist, a contributing editor to Men’s Health magazine (you can find most of my articles here), and author or coauthor of many popular books about diet and strength training.
+I’m an award-winning journalist, a certified strength and conditioning specialist, editorial director of the Personal Trainer Development Center, and author or coauthor of many popular books about diet and strength training.

-I also wrote The Lean Muscle Diet with Alan Aragon, which came out in December 2014, along with The Book of Muscle (with Ian King), The Home Workout Bible (with Mike Mejia and many other contributors), and The Testosterone Advantage Plan (with Jeff Volek, Mike Mejia, and Adam Campbell).
+My other books include The Natural Way to Beat Diabetes (with Dr. Spencer Nadolsky), The Lean Muscle Diet (with Alan Aragon), The Book of Muscle (with Ian King), The Home Workout Bible (with Mike Mejia and many other contributors), and The Testosterone Advantage Plan (with Jeff Volek, Mike Mejia, and Adam Campbell).

 Thus ends the commercial portion of this biography.